thoughtbot/factory_bot/GETTING_STARTED.md

 cases it makes sense to use factory\_bot to build each individual object, and then to write helper methods in plain Ruby to tie those objects together.

-That said, come of the more complex relationships can be build in factory\_bot using inline associations with reference to the `instance` being built.
+That said, some more complex, interconnected relationships can be built in factory\_bot using inline associations with reference to the `instance` being built.

 Let's say your models look like this, where an associated `Student` and